 Black Philanthropy from Jim Crow to Today | Special Guest: Dr. Tyrone McKinley Freeman

-The M.S. in Nonprofit Management program invites you to join us for a discussion Black Philanthropy from Jim Crow to Today featuring special guest Dr. Tyrone McKinley Freeman, award-winning author of Madam C.J.
+The M.S. in Nonprofit Management program held a discussion: Black Philanthropy from Jim Crow to Today featuring special guest Dr. Tyrone McKinley Freeman, award-winning author of Madam C.J.
 Walker's Gospel of Giving: Black Women's Philanthropy During Jim Crow.

-This discussion -- led by Dr. Greg Witkowski, Senior Lecturer in Nonprofit Management -- will include lessons for today as well as insights in to the fascinating life of Madam C.J.
+This discussion -- led by Dr. Greg Witkowski, Senior Lecturer in Nonprofit Management -- included lessons for today as well as insights in to the fascinating life of Madam C.J.
 Walker, America's first female self-made millionaire who established a legacy of giving while living.

 Founder of a beauty empire, Madam C. J. Walker was celebrated as America's first self-made female millionaire in the early 1900s.
 Known as a leading African American entrepreneur, Walker was also devoted to an activist philanthropy aimed at empowering African Americans and challenging the injustices inflicted by Jim Crow.